WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

    this re-evaluation** before updating.
 1. Check if any of the {% include verdictBadge.html verdict="nonverifiable" type='short' %} wallets updated their issues on their
    repositories.
-1. Fix general issues with the platform
+1. Make general improvements of the platform
 1. Evaluate the most relevant
    {% include verdictBadge.html verdict="wip" type='short' %} wallets